0xPARC/0xparc-intro-book/summer-notes-evan/src/0821-multilinear.typ

 #import "@local/evan:1.0.0":*

-= Advanced math seminar: Multilinear polynomial commitment scheme (Aard Vark)
+= Advanced math seminar for August 21: Multilinear polynomial commitment scheme (Aard Vark)

 == What is Binius and why is it important?